VitorHugoAntunes/OmniStack11/README.md

 	}
 }
 ```
-Importing the connection to the database.
+Importing the connection to the database.<br/>
-Exporting the function that checks if the NGO ID exists to login the account and selects the name of that NGO.
+Exporting the function that checks if the NGO ID exists to login the account and selects the name of that NGO.<br/>
 If the NGO does not exist, it returns the error "NO NGO FOUND WITH THIS ID."

 ### Knexfile.js